colab-coop/bylaws/ARTICLE-3.markdown

 Body or by any interested subset by way of consensus or voting depending on if the decision requires consensus as defined in Section 3.1.

+### Section 3.3 Working Groups and Organization Areas

+The mebership shall have the option of establishing working grous and delegating to those groups decision making authority in specific domains.
+Each such working group shall have a document specifying its intent, responsibilities, areas of decision making, and core membership.

+All working groups shall operate democratically, transparently and openly.
+Their decision making process shall follow that of the Guiding Council, defined below.

+Working groups shall construe the field of their decision making conservately, and work to include the larger membership in decisions that might have wider impacts through the organization.

 ### Section 3.4 The Guiding Council (AKA "The Board")

 The membership shall form a guiding council to monitor the operations of the